sagyeah/sagyeah.github.io/_pages/about.md

 ---

-Hi!
-I’m **Stephen Agyeah**, a master’s student in Applied Mathematics with a concentration in Statistics and Data Science at **North Carolina A&T State University**.
-I currently serve as both a **Graduate Research Assistant** supporting research on AI integration in data science tasks and curriculum and a **Graduate Teaching Assistant**, guiding undergraduates in statistics and statistical programming with R.

-Previously, I worked as a **Data Analyst** at Ghana Commercial Bank, where I applied tools such as R, SQL, and Python to clean data, build insights, and improve operational performance.
-These experiences strengthened my passion for data visualization, simulation, and machine learning as practical tools for solving real-world problems.

-My academic and professional journey has fueled a deep interest in **machine learning**, particularly its applications in health, finance, and education.
-I am especially passionate about **predictive modeling, simulation, and explainable AI**, and I am always seeking opportunities to apply advanced statistical and computational methods to uncover insights and drive impact.
+I was born and raised in Ghana, where I developed a love for problem solving early on  whether it was breaking down math puzzles or trying to make sense of everyday challenges with numbers.
+That curiosity led me to study Mathematics at Kwame Nkrumah University of Science and Technology (KNUST), Ghana, where I earned my BSc in Mathematics.
+My studies there laid the foundation for my current pursuit of a master’s degree in Applied Mathematics with a concentration in Statistics and Data Science at North Carolina A&T State University (NCAT).

+Along the way, I worked as a Data Analyst at Ghana Commercial Bank, where I learned first hand how data shapes financial decision making.
+Now, as both a Graduate Research Assistant and Teaching Assistant, I balance research on AI integration with guiding undergraduates in statistics.

+What drives me is clarity and fairness in data driven decisions.
+I’m especially passionate about using machine learning, simulation, and explainable AI to tackle problems in finance, healthcare, and education fields that directly impact people’s lives.

+Outside of academics and research, I enjoy football, content creation, and music.
+These interests keep me balanced and remind me that creativity, discipline, and connection are just as important as technical skills.

-With a strong foundation in data science and a growing research portfolio, I aim to bridge the gap between rigorous analytics and practical decision making bringing clarity, fairness, and transparency to data-driven solutions.
+My long term goal is to bridge the gap between advanced analytics and real world decision making, ensuring technology serves people with transparency, fairness, and accountability.